xianskel/iss-notifier/README.md

 `docker-compose up`

-or rebuild containers:
+with rebuilt containers:

-`docker-compose build`
+`docker-compose up --build`

 This will launch all services as well as other dependencies.
 These include: